 - Sourdough Sandwich Bread

 - 4.5 cups whole grain spelt flour

 - 2.25 teaspoons instant yeast 1 0.25-ounce packet

 - In large bowl whisk together spelt flour, flax and sesame seeds, yeast and salt until combined.

 - Add water and honey and stir until a dough starts to form.
-Turn out on a flour surface and knead into a firm dough ball.
-Alternatively, you can make the dough in a stand mixer with dough cook attachment.
+When you can no longer stir, turn out the dough on a floured surface and knead into a firm dough ball.
+The dough should be stretchy and elastic.
+When tearing of a piece, you should be able to stretch it gently to become transparent.
+This is called the "Window Pane Test".
+Alternatively, you can make the dough in a stand mixer with dough hook attachment.

 - Place the dough into a clean bowl, cover with a dry kitchen towel and let it rise until doubled in size (about 1.5 hours).